pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * Specify the maximum width of the column in pixels when 'Columns sized by' is set to *Column data*.
 If 'Columns sized by' is set to *Column name* then this setting won't have any effect.
+* Specify the number of records to fetch in one batch in query tool when query result set is large.
+Changing this value will override ON_DEMAND_ROW_COUNT setting from config file.
 * Use the *Result copy field separator* drop-down listbox to select the field separator for copied data.
 * Use the *Result copy quote character* drop-down listbox to select the quote